 Photo: (first & last) selfie

-She is the author of This Is The Place To Be, a fragmentary memoir which is published in September 2016 with CB editions.
+She is the author of This Is The Place To Be, a fragmentary memoir which was published in September 2016 with CB editions.
 It is based on the long looping monologue, Non Correspondence, which was directed by Forced Entertainment’s Tim Etchells and performed by Cathy Naden at the Battersea Arts Centre for the London International Festival of Theatre 2014, After A War.

 In the Name of the People: Angola’s Forgotten Massacre (IB Tauris, 2014) was her first book.
 It was nominated for several awards and longlisted for The Orwell Prize 2015.
 It was translated as Em Nome Do Povo: O massacre que Angola silenciou (Ediçôes Tinta da China, 2014).

 Between 1996 and 2007, Lara worked as a journalist, mainly for the BBC World Service.
 She lived and travelled widely in Angola, Ivory Coast, Mali and Ghana, and also reported from Namibia, Ethiopia, Burkina Faso, Niger and São Tomé & Príncipe.
-During this period, she also wrote for Africa Analysis, Africa Confidential, Associated Press, The Economist, The Independent, The Irish Times, Folha 8, Mail & Guardian, New Statesman, Público, Reuters, New African and African Business.
+During this period she also wrote for Africa Analysis, Africa Confidential, Associated Press, The Economist, The Independent, The Irish Times, Folha 8, Mail & Guardian, New Statesman, Público, Reuters, New African and African Business.

 As well as making many programmes for the BBC, Lara has participated in numerous radio and television programmes in London, Lisbon, Luanda and Johannesburg.